 conditionalism, conditionalist, conditional - The doctrine which holds to the idea that endless life and consciousness is not guaranteed to any person, either in heaven or hell, but is granted or withheld on the condition that a person places their faith in Jesus Christ as Lord and Savior.
-The wicked ultimately cease to exist body and soul with no further consciousness or life.
+The wicked ultimately cease to exist, body and soul, with no further consciousness or life.
+The punishment in hell consists of both a temporary torment and then a final cessation of existence, body and soul.